How to Become a Counselor in New Mexico

 Average Counselor Salary in New Mexico

-The following types of counselors in New Mexico can expect to earn the respective average hourly and average annual wages, according to the U.S. Bureau of Labor Statistics:
+The following types of counselors in New Mexico can expect to earn the respective median annual wages, according to the U.S. Bureau of Labor Statistics, Occupational Employment and Wage Statistics, and as of May 2024.

 Rehabilitation Counselors